epics-containers/epics-containers.github.io/docs/tutorials/launch_example.md

 In this tutorial we will launch a simulation beamline using docker compose.
 This demonstrates that a containerised beamline is portable and that the setup instructions from the previous tutorial have been successful.

 :::{note}
+To run this demo you need docker-compose installed (not podman-compose) plus docker or podman.
+See {any}`podman-compose` for setup.

 This tutorial has been tested with the following versions of software.
 If you have issues then you may need to update your software to these versions or higher.

 - git 2.43.5
 - One of the following
-  - docker 27.2.0
+  - docker 27.2.0 and docker-compose 2.29.2
   - podman 4.9.4 and docker-compose 2.29.2

-See "Start the Podman system service" in [this article](https://www.redhat.com/sysadmin/podman-docker-compose) to set up podman and docker-compose

-If you have a choice, a recent docker version is the preferred option.
 :::

 The example beamline will launch the following set of containers:
 - a simulation Area Detector IOC
 - a simulation Motion IOC
-- a basic IOC with a sum record
+- a basic example IOC with a sum record
-- a ca-gateway to expose the above to the host
+- a ca-gateway to expose PVs from the above to the host
+- a pva-gateway to expose PVA image stream from ADPluginPVA
 - a phoebus instance to view the beamline

 To launch simply run the following commands: